Teradata/teradatagenai/README.md

 ### Installation

-Use pip to install the Teradata Python Package for Generative AI
+Use pip to install the Teradata Package for Generative AI

 Platform       | Command
 -------------- | ---